KineticPreProcessor/KPP/docs/source/tech_info/08_bnf_description_of_kpp_lang.rst

 .. _bnf-description:

 ###################################
-BNF Description of the KPP Language
+BNF description of the KPP language
 ###################################

 Following is the BNF-like specification of the KPP language: